Below you can find a complete list of Arctic animals. We currently track 46 animals in the Arctic and are adding more every day!

 Where To Find The Top Wild Animals in the Arctic

-- Polar bear — As cuddlesome as it looks, the Arctic’s national animal is dangerous.
+- Polar bears — They may look like teddy bears – but the Arctic’s national animal is dangerous.
 There have been 73 known attacks by polar bears, and people died in 20 of them.
-Being in a group doesn’t help, as most of these attacks happened to at least two people traveling together.
+Most of these attacks were on people traveling in pairs or groups.

 - Wolverine — The wolverine is a stocky and powerfully built animal that looks like a cross between a bear and a weasel.
 It is known to be aggressive and routinely kills prey much larger than itself, but there are no reports that it has attacked humans.
 Still, this animal deserves respect.

-- Canada lynx — This medium-sized wild cat is much more dangerous to the snowshoe hare than to humans, but if it’s cornered or threatened, it will defend itself ferociously.
+- Canada lynx — This medium-sized wild cat preys on snowshoe hares and is not known to have attacked humans, but if it’s cornered or threatened, it will defend itself ferociously.

 - The polar bear.
 This magnificent animal is considered vulnerable.